Ask Suffolk Complete Dental Care if our services are right for youMake an Appointment

 If you are looking for an experienced dentist for wisdom teeth removal, tooth extractions before dental implants, or other dentistry treatments, turn to Suffolk Complete Dental Care for a stress-free experience.

-To make you comfortable during your tooth extraction our office offers sedation dentistry to make the process as painless as possible.
 It is important to remember that whether you have impacted teeth or a severely damaged tooth that cannot be saved, getting timely treatment can improve your oral health.
 Your dentist at Suffolk Complete Dental Care can determine if you need a surgical tooth extraction.
 For more information, call us at 757-967-0889.